-The new wing will house the collection of art brut donated to the museum by the french association l'Aracine, a group of enthousiastic collectors of art brut, presided by the late Madeleine Lommel.
+The new wing will house the collection of art brut donated to the museum by the French association l'Aracine, a group of enthusiastic collectors of art brut, presided by the late Madeleine Lommel.

 The first exposition of the re-opened museum is entitled Habiter poétiquement le monde (Poetically inhabiting the world) and the art brut department of the museum will contribute to this theme with an exposition entitled Les bâtisseurs de l'imaginaire (Builders of the imaginary).

-This exposition will mainly draw on the works of succeding generations of famous french photographers and writers, featuring respectively the 1950's, 60's and 70's, namely:
+This exposition will mainly draw on the works of succeeding generations of famous french photographers and writers, featuring respectively the 1950s, 60s and 70s, namely:

-- Robert Doisneau (1912-1994) and Robert Giraud (1922-1997), chroniclers in pictures and texts of french life and culture, especially Paris in the 1950's, who also payed attention to the creators of outsider environments of their times;
+- Robert Doisneau (1912-1994) and Robert Giraud (1922-1997), chroniclers in pictures and texts of French life and culture, especially Paris in the 1950s, who also payed attention to the creators of art environments of their times;

 - Clovis Prévost (1940) and his wife Claude Prévost, photographers, film makers and writers, whom I wrote about in my post of april 27, 2010.